Fengwuu/weather_program/README.md

 # weather_program
-Program helps you to check weather in any Earth point
+Program helps you to check weather in any Earth point.
+BEFORE USING DONT FORGET TO ENTER YOUR openweathermap.org API KEY (YOU NEED TO REGISTER ON SITE)